awslabs/aws-sdk-swift/reference/0.x/AWSKinesisAnalyticsV2/KinesisAnalyticsV2Client.md

 ### `addApplicationInput(input:completion:)`

 Adds a streaming source to your SQL-based Kinesis Data Analytics application.
+You can add a streaming source when you create an application, or you can use this operation to add a streaming source after you create an application.
+For more information, see \[CreateApplication\].
+Any configuration update, including adding a streaming source using this operation, results in a new version of the application.
+You can use the \[DescribeApplication\] operation to find the current application version.

 ``` swift
 public func addApplicationInput(input: AddApplicationInputInput, completion: @escaping (ClientRuntime.SdkResult<AddApplicationInputOutputResponse, AddApplicationInputOutputError>) -> Void)
 ```

-You can add a streaming source when you create an application, or you can use this operation to add a streaming source after you create an application.
-For more information, see CreateApplication.
-Any configuration update, including adding a streaming source using this operation, results in a new version of the application.
-You can use the DescribeApplication operation to find the current application version.

 ### `addApplicationInputProcessingConfiguration(input:completion:)`

-Adds an InputProcessingConfiguration to a SQL-based Kinesis Data Analytics application.
+Adds an \[InputProcessingConfiguration\] to a SQL-based Kinesis Data Analytics application.
 An input processor pre-processes records on the input stream before the application's SQL code executes.
-Currently, the only input processor available is <a href="https:​//docs.aws.amazon.com/lambda/">AWS Lambda.
+Currently, the only input processor available is [AWS Lambda](https://docs.aws.amazon.com/lambda/).

 ``` swift
 public func addApplicationInputProcessingConfiguration(input: AddApplicationInputProcessingConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<AddApplicationInputProcessingConfigurationOutputResponse, AddApplicationInputProcessingConfigurationOutputError>) -> Void)